jtai/brood/README.md

 during the deploy process.
 On the other hand, we found [Capistrano](http://capify.org/) to be too Rails-centric for our PHP applications.

-There are no pre-determined deployment phases in Brood.
+There are no pre-determined deployment phases in Brood, nor do you specify on the command line which deploy tasks to be executed.
 Actions simply run one after the other as specified in the config file.
 When you specify that an action should be run, you also specify which hosts or host groups the action should be run on.
 By default, the action will be run on all hosts in parallel,